topherCantrell/class-AdvancedPython/ThreeDayClassroomPCS/JOURNAL_07_29_19.md

 Oh my, the slides are out of alignment with the database we created.
 Students couldn't follow along.
 MUST fix that.

+And the recv_all vs read_all in the networking.

+Need a topic on deployment, wheels, eggs, setup tools etc

 # 7/29/2019

 Really need to stick with PyCharm.
 Learn to use it FULLY to better demonstrate.